Badgerati/PSClass/README.md

 Show-PSClassgraph [-Path <string>] [-Namespace <string>]
 ```

 Will return the full dependency graph of the classes/enums, or just the dependencies of the namespace specified.
+The namespace is the path to a class (with no extension), and the slashes are replaced for dots - such as `Tools.Helpers` for a class called `Helpers` at `/Classes/Tools/Helpers.ps1`.

 ### Test-PSClassCyclic